rhydin/onlinehost/README.md

 # OnlineHost

-This bot serves three purposes: Rolling Dice, Proctoring Matches, and providing an archive for looking up old friends from AOL by screename searching.
+This bot serves multiple purposes, most noteworthy are: Rolling Dice, Proctoring Matches, pseudo-private channels management, and providing an archive for looking up old friends from AOL by screename searching.
+Other functionality can come or go depending on my availability to work on features.

-Future features will be added, as well.
-Some probably features are described below.
-Some features are very likely NOT listed here.

 ## Status